 - Identity of caller and location from which he/she is calling and who and where someone will be to meet and/or assist response personnel upon their arrival.

 Report as soon as possible to the laboratory Principal Investigator (PI) or supervisor:

 - First aid and treatment of less than 5 people.

 - Releases of hazardous, radioactive, biohazardous materials, etc.

 - The person involved or someone on his/her behalf must immediately report the accident to his/ her supervisor, PI or department head.

-- The PI or supervisor must report the employee injury or illness to the Worker's Compensation program on a "Report of Injury-UMWC3" form within 24 hours of the injury.
+- The PI or supervisor must report the employee injury or illness to the Worker's Compensation program within 24 hours of the injury.
 Choose the applicable form (and instructions) from UM System's Risk and Insurance Management forms page: https://www.umsystem.edu/ums/fa/management/records/forms/risk/

 - Employees (including student employees) requiring medical attention should report to University Work Injury Services at University Hospital (MC11).
 For injuries occurring after hours, injured employees should report to Urgent Care or, if Urgent Care is closed, the University Hospital Emergency Room.